Joe Ferguson (baseball): Career

-Prior to his professional baseball career, Ferguson played baseball but also basketball at the University of the Pacific in Stockton, CA. In fact, he played in the West Regional Final in March of 1967, where Pacific fell to eventual National champion UCLA, led by sophomore Kareem Abdul-Jabbar.
+Prior to his professional baseball career, Ferguson played baseball but also basketball at the University of the Pacific in Stockton, CA. In fact, he played in the West Regional Final in March 1967, where Pacific fell to eventual National champion UCLA, led by sophomore Kareem Abdul-Jabbar.

 Ferguson reached the majors in 1970 with the Los Angeles Dodgers, becoming their everyday catcher in 1973.
 He set a major league record for catchers by committing only three errors, leading the National League catchers in fielding percentage (.996) and double plays (17), while hitting .263 with a .369 on-base percentage.
 He also reached career-highs in games played (136), home runs (25), RBI (88), runs (84), doubles (26) and walks (87).

-When Steve Yeager became a regular in the 1973 midseason, Ferguson shared catching duties and played right field against left-handed pitchers.
+When Steve Yeager became a regular behind the plate midseason in 1973, Ferguson split his catching duties with playing right field against left-handed pitchers.
 He soon became known for having one of the strongest throwing arms of any outfielder in the major leagues.
-This came into play during Game One of the 1974 World Series against the Oakland Athletics, when Ferguson made a memorable play in right field in the top of the eighth inning, running in front of teammate Jimmy Wynn to catch a fly ball off the bat of Reggie Jackson, and then firing a 300-foot strike to Yeager to gun down Sal Bando, who was trying to score from third base.
+In Game One of the 1974 World Series he stepped in front of center fielder Jimmy Wynn in deep right-center field to catch Reggie Jackson's high fly ball and proceeded to throw a 300-foot strike to catcher Yeager who tagged out Sal Bando in a collision at home plate to end the top of the eighth inning.
+He explained after the game that Wynn had been bothered by a shoulder problem in his throwing arm all season long and added, "There was never any worry about a collision between us.
+We talked about it earlier in the game that if such a flyball like that was hit with a guy on third base that if I could get there I'd take it.
+I'd make the throw.
+I didn't realize how good the throw was because my sunglasses slipped over my eyes."
 In Game Two, Ferguson hit a two-run homer off Vida Blue to provide the only Dodgers' victory in the Series.
 He enjoyed another fine season in 1977 with Houston, catching 122 games and hitting 16 home runs with 61 RBI and a .379 OBP.
 Reacquired by the Dodgers in the 1978 midseason, he helped his team reach the 1978 World Series.